 report to Board of Trustees Chief Superintendent's Update

-Date June 14, 2016
+Date June 21, 2016

 Meeting Type Regular Meeting, Public Agenda

 То Board of Trustees

 From David Stevenson, Chief Superintendent of Schools

 Purpose Information

-Governance Policy Reference Operational Expectations OE-8: Communication With and Support for the Board
+Governance Policy Reference •

 This report is being provided for the information of the Board.
 No decision is required at this time.